tbird20d/labcontrol/README.md

 To access the server using a web browser, go to: http://<ip address>:<port>/lcserver.py

-To access the server using the command line, use:
+To access the server using the command line, use the 'lc' command:
+ * lc help - to get command line help
+ * lc help <command> - to get help for an 'lc' command
+ * lc list-boards - to list the boards managed by the server
+ * lc list-resources - to list resources managed by the server
+ * lc {board} power reboot
+ * lc {board} power on
+ * lc {board} power off
- * lc
+ * lc {board} power status

- * ftc list-requests
- * ftc run-request
- * ftc put-run
- * ftc put-binary-package
- * ftc list-boards -r
+FIXTHIS - need to make these match 'ebf'

 Configuring 'lc' to access the server
 ======================================
 To access the server using the lc command, you need to configure it with the address of the server.

-Put the following lines in the /etc/labcontrol.conf
+Put the following lines in the /etc/lc.conf

 server=localhost:8091/